twangodev/cca/src/AP-English-Literature-and-Composition/Assignments/The-Kite-Runner-Dialectical-Journal/chapter-08-09.md

     A --> Anger

 ```
-Amir's emotional complexity is evident in his simultaneous feelings of envy and love towards Hassan, coupled with a profound guilt and regret over his own actions.
-While he deeply cares for Hassan, his envy and desire for his father's approval lead him to acts of betrayal and dishonesty.
-This internal conflict reveals the nuanced nature of human emotions, where love and envy can coexist, leading to actions that are deeply regrettable.
+Amir's emotional complexity, marked by a blend of love and envy for Hassan, drives him towards betrayal and dishonesty in a quest for his father's approval, revealing the intricate interplay of human emotions where love coexists with regrettable actions.

 ### Amir's Actions

 ```mermaid